MISIU08/cpp-virtual-class/README.md

 }
 ```

 What if we want to make a new animation?
-We can just make a new function accepting an entity:
+We can just make a new function accepting the virtual class entity:
 ```
 namespace animations{
 void animation1(sprite& s){//code}